Rid Belly Fat Quickly…

 It’s Simple…Add Soluble Fiber To Your Diet

-“We know that a higher rate of visceral fat is associated with high blood pressure, diabetes and fatty liver disease.”
-Noted from Kristen Hairston, M.D.
-She is assistant professor of internal medicine at Wake Forest Baptist and lead researcher on the study.
+“We know that a higher rate of visceral fat is associated with high blood pressure.
+Also, diabetes and fatty liver disease.”
+This is noted from Kristen Hairston, M.D.
+She is assistant professor of internal medicine at Wake Forest Baptist.
+Also, the lead researcher on the study.

 By Jon Bender